ezra-bible-app/node-sword-interface/API.md

 <a name="NodeSwordInterface+getLocalModule"></a>

 ### nodeSwordInterface.getLocalModule(moduleCode) ⇒ [<code>ModuleObject</code>](#ModuleObject)
 Returns an object representation of a locally installed SWORD module.
+If the requested `moduleCode` is not available `undefined` will be returned.

 **Kind**: instance method of [<code>NodeSwordInterface</code>](#NodeSwordInterface)